 The most important thing to decide is how you will be finishing the needlepoint.
 If you don’t know, use fabric.
 If it will be finished as a picture, boxtop, or something hard, you can use paper.

-Look for a fabric or paper that has the same metallic as your canvas.
+Look for fabric or paper that has is either the same color as the canvas the main color in the open stitching or color from the design.
+Because the backing is behind the canvas, the color will be muted.
+If you want a stronger color to show, be sure to pick a backing brighter than the result you want.
 Papers will be in the scrapbook section of most craft stores.
-You will want sheer metallic fabrics such as organza.
-Buy enough to cover then entire back of the canvas.
+You will want either sheer fabrics, such as organza.
+Buy enough to cover the entire back of the canvas.

-You are probably wondering why I specified sheer metallic fabrics.
+You are probably wondering why I specified sheer fabrics.
 The easiest way to keep this kind of fabric smooth behind your needlepoint is to stitch through it.
-By using a light weight, sheer fabric you will be able to needlepoint through it just as you normally do.
+By using a lightweight, sheer fabric you will be able to needlepoint through it just as you normally do.

 Run a line of Fray Chek on your fabric about 1″ beyond the size of the needlepoint and let dry.
-Cut this out and baste it securely to the back of the needlepoint in the unworked margins of the canvas before you begin to stitch the canvas.
+Cut this out and baste the fabric securely to the back of the needlepoint in the unworked margins of the canvas before you begin to stitch the canvas.